Qadry Ismail: Broadcast career

 After retiring from the NFL, Ismail began a career in broadcasting, spending time with Comcast Sports Net, BET Black College Football, and ESPN before becoming part of the Ravens’ broadcast team.
 In March 2017, it was announced that Ismail would be a color commentator for the Baltimore Brigade of the Arena Football League.

 Personal life

 Ismail is the brother of Raghib "The Rocket" Ismail and Sulaiman "The Bomb" Ismail.
 He has three children Qalea, Qadry, and Qadir from his marriage to Holly Oslander Ismail.
 Ismail is a sports performance coach (Missile Training) at the Sports Factory in Bel Air, Maryland.
 He has worked with hundreds of athletes helping them improve on their fitness and speed.

-Ismail served as the head coach of the Patterson Mill High School boys track and field team from 2011-2019.
+Ismail served as the head coach of the Patterson Mill High School boys track and field team from 2011 to 2019.
 His daughter, Qalea, plays basketball at Princeton University.
 In 2017, his son, Qadry, began playing wide receiver at Mercyhurst University.
-In December 2017, his son, Qadir, signed to play quarterback at Villanova.
+In December 2017, his son, Qadir, signed to play quarterback at Villanova, before transferring to play at Samford.
+Qadir is currently a tight end for the Las Vegas Raiders.